 Take George out of the sentence for a moment:

-Few English speakers would buy that sentence, so the correct form is "Max gave the book to George and me."
+Few English speakers would buy "Max gave the book to I," so the correct form is "Max gave the book to George and me."

 Another problem sentence: